facelessuser/RegReplace/readme.md

 ### Fold Override
 action = fold

-This action overides the folds the given find target.
+This action folds the given find target.
 This action has no parameters.

 ### Unfold Override
 action = unfold